Commentary: Justin Trudeau masters the Trump two-step

 Although Canadians’ distaste for Trump is strong, this is hardly the first time an American president has been strongly disliked.
 George W. Bush was almost as hated as Trump is.
 Jean Chrétien, like Trudeau, a Liberal who was prime minister during Bush’s presidency, had to navigate similarly choppy waters in Canada-U.S. relations during this period.
 Chrétien kept Canada out of the Iraq War, even while avoiding public antagonism with Bush.

-Pierre Trudeau, father of Justin, was despised by Richard Nixon, who called him, a “son of a bitch…an egghead…asshole.”
+Pierre Trudeau, father of Justin, was despised by Richard Nixon, who called him, a “son of a bitch… an egghead… asshole.”
 That led to Trudeau’s response, famous in Canada: “I’ve been called worse things by better people.”
 But Nixon’s resentment of Trudeau didn’t stop the Canadian prime minister from calling the president during Watergate to offer private support.

 Sweet-talking an embattled Republican president while maintaining Canadian independence is a dance the younger Trudeau now seems to be mastering.